appcypher/viper/NOTES.md

         #### IMPLEMENTATION

         A local variable can be shadowed.
 In the above example, the second `num` is a totally different variable from the first `num`.

-        Global variables and fields cannot be shadowed
+However, global variables and fields cannot be shadowed.

 - Fields